quill-project/compiler/README.md

 <img src="./quill.png" height="200px" align="right">

-### Quill
+### The Quill Compiler
-A beautifully simple statically typed, garbage compiled, transpiled programming language.
+The compiler for Quill, a beautifully simple, statically typed, garbage compiled, compiled programming language.

-### Repository Structure
-- `/bootstrap` - Files for the bootstrap compiler, written in Javascript
-- `/compiler` - Source for the Quill compiler, written in Quill
-- `/cli` - Command line interface for the Quill compiler
-- `/std-base` - Base standard library (everything needed for the full compiler)
-- `/vscode-quill` - Basic syntax highlighting extension for VS Code (copy into extension folder to install)

-### Bootstrapping
-To compile the Quill compiler from source, make sure you have Node.js installed and then run `node bootstrap/bootstrap.js`.
+To start using Quill, use [the Quill command line interface](https://github.com/quill-project/cli).